Dual Diagnosis Rehab In Florida

 People living with a dual diagnosis often find even simple daily tasks too difficult.
 For example, someone suffering from both schizophrenia and alcoholism may find it difficult to choose what to eat for breakfast, or even to remember to eat.

-Additionally, as clients participate in therapy during rehab, patterns emerge from their stories that can help therapists identify underlying mental illnesses.
+Additionally, as clients participate in therapy during dual diagnosis rehab, patterns emerge from their stories that can help therapists identify underlying mental illnesses.
 That’s why finding a rehab center that treats dual diagnosis clients is critical if you suspect that you or your loved one has mental health issues in addition to drug or alcohol problems.

 It’s difficult to assess your own mental and behavioral health to determine if you have a dual diagnosis.
 Rather than guessing your diagnosis, it’s vital to contact an experienced specialist who can assess your condition.
 A clinical psychologist or psychiatrist is best suited to diagnose mental or behavioral health illnesses combined with addiction.
 Give us a call to speak with a counselor today.

-How Does a Medical Professional Know if I Have a Dual Diagnosis?
+How Does a Medical Professional Know If I Have a Dual Diagnosis?

 Remember that the symptoms of both addiction and mental health problems can overlap.
 Most clients seek treatment for drug and alcohol disorders first.
 It’s only after detox that other symptoms remain, which shows mental health professionals that the individual is suffering from something more than addiction.